Last updated: June 2026

 Therefore, your integration strategy must focus on customer success and there are two major ways you can go about the same.

-Irrespective of which integration stage you are at, there are two approaches that you can consider to traverse the integration ecosystem.
+Irrespective of which integration stage you are at, you can choose between building or buying.
 Put simply, you can either build integrations in-house or you can partner with an external or third party player and buy integrations.

 The integration development process